Close

 Benefit overview

-With frequent moves for military families, finding the right school for your child is a crucial way to ease the transition.
-Department of Defense Education Activity, or DODEA, schools provide outstanding education for children of service members and Defense Department civilians, from pre-K through high school.
+Because military families move frequently, finding the right school for your child is a crucial way to ease the transition.
+Department of Defense Education Activity, or DoDEA, schools provide outstanding education for children of service members and War Department civilians, from pre-K through high school.

 Visit DoDEA Site